-All states require nursing assistants who work in nursing homes to pass a state test, be state-approved and be listed on the state registry.
+FEDERAL LAW (OBRA 87U) requires that nursing assistants who work in nursing homes to pass a state test, be state-approved and be listed on the state registry.
 Nursing assistants may be certified (CNA), registered (RNA), licensed (LNA) or state tested and approved (STNA).

 Due to staffing shortages in recent years, a vast majority of nursing assistants find themselves in the challenging position of attempting to provide quality care for far too many patients at once.
 The turnover rate for nursing assistants is high, due largely to the job’s heavy workload and physical demands.

 Salaries for this career vary from state to state, and even in differing work environments.
 Hourly wages can range from $8.80 to $16.99.